me3zaAKAgoat/42cursus/README.md

 # 42cursus
 # C notes
-## Segmentation Fault
+## Runtime Errors

+- ### <strong>Segmentation Fault</strong>
-Segmenetation fault occurs when the program tries to access an area of memory that it is not allowed to access
+    Segmentation fault occurs when the program tries to access an area of memory that it is not allowed to access.
-## Bus Error
+- ### <strong>Bus Error</strong>
-Bus error occurs when the program gives a processor instruction with an addres that does not satisfyt its alignement requirements.
+    Bus error occurs when the program gives a processor instruction with an addres that does not satisfyt its alignement requirements
-## Alignement Requirement
+    :interrobang: Alignement Requirement?